-Originally I was going to have the stairs stagger a bit differently than in the final photos-- but when I tested the build it felt weird to walk up that way so I switched it around.
-I made a mockup of each view because I was still deciding what I wanted to print/how I wanted the images to look.
+Originally I was going to have the stairs stagger a bit differently than in the final photos-- but when I tested the build it felt strange to walk up that way so I switched it around.
+I made a mockup of each view because I was still deciding what I wanted to print and how I wanted the images to look.
 I toyed with the idea of using one large image (like a cascading waterfall!) broken up over all the panels but decided to just do a mix of nice textures and colors.
 I sourced most of the hi res images from lostandtaken.com - they have great texture photos that are free to download and use.

 Step 3: Actual Files